 Above-deck options for HPA are also available.
-Several vendors offer nailbase systems to be installed above the roof rafters.
+Several vendors offer nail base systems to be installed above the roof rafters.
 These systems can replace the roof deck sheathing, offsetting some of the incremental cost.
-In addition, the current residential compliance software (California Building Energy Code Compliance software for Residential Buildings, or CBECC-Res) indicates that above-deck insulation (Option A) is more effective per-unit R-value at saving energy than below-deck options.
-The rigid insulation materials and panel assemblies used in these above-deck products are typically more expensive than the below-deck batt configuration.
+In addition, the current residential compliance software (CBECC-Res) indicates that above-deck insulation (Option A) is more effective per-unit R-value at saving energy than below-deck options.
+The insulation materials and assemblies used in these above-deck products are typically more expensive than the below-deck batt configuration.